Leenleyashley/Interview-Task/README.md

-## Document results, perhaps address security concerns.
+## Document results
+- ngrok link, made cloud user access a computer in  the local area network and in turn that computer rerouted its requests to site X in the Local area network.

+## Security concerns
  -access to nginx port 80 server via website is http protpcol and not https protocol which is encrypted and secure.
 -access through http is a security threat as data isn't encrypted